datamade/council-flow/how_it_works.md

 At committee meetings, when committees formal consider bills, there can be discussion among the committee about a bill and the public has an opportunity to testify on each bill.
+The conversation is usually pretty prefunctory.

 Committee meetings are recorded and transcribed.
 The transcriptions can be accessed through FOIA.
 Additionally, a list of people who